caseyg/awesome/TOPICS.md

 *   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a simple, fast, privacy-focused alternative to Google Analytics.

-## gemini

-*   [google-gemini/cookbook](https://github.com/google-gemini/cookbook) - Examples and guides for using the Gemini API

-*   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
-Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

 ## gemini-api

 *   [google-gemini/cookbook](https://github.com/google-gemini/cookbook) - Examples and guides for using the Gemini API